babdudu/FNAF1-remake/README.md

 # Five Nights at Freddy's 1

-A JavaScript recreation of Five Nights at Freddy's 1, built using only plain JS/DOM and HTML.
+A JavaScript recreation of Five Nights at Freddy's 1 (WITHOUT ANIMATRONIC ALGO, FOR NOW), built using only plain JS/DOM and HTML.

 ## About This Project